dshanley/contentcamel.io/hugo/content/brainshark-competitors.md

   textline:
   textline: "In the sales enablement space, many companies like **Brainshark**, ShowPad, Highspot, and Seismic are vying to get you on their enterprise sales enablement software.
 And you bear the costs -- to fund their large sales teams and massive marketing budgets."
   extra: "If you want a **Brainshark alternative that**:<br/><br/>\n\n
-  * prioritizes features your Marketing and Sales teams will use\n\n
+  * prioritizes sales content management over heavyweight training tools\n\n
-  * keeps your software costs low\n\n
+  * keeps your sales stack costs reasonable\n\n
   * allows you to put more budget towards content and campaigns...\n\n
     <br/>
     then **check out Content Camel!**<br/><br/>\n\n